csdurfee/csdurfee.github.io/content/the-unstreaky-king.md

 Right Corner 3           0.157949
 ```

 It looks like it cuts both ways.
-LeBron takes lower percentage shots when he's shooting well, and higher percentage shots when he's shooting poorly over the past 5 shots, compared to the average performance.
+LeBron takes lower percentage shots when he's shooting well, and higher percentage shots when he's shooting poorly over the past 5 shots, compared to his average performance.

 ## Shot order trends